top of page

 Provence is one of the world’s leading destinations.
 The wealth of its heritage as a witness to 26 Centuries of history is combined with the diversity of its exceptional natural sites.
 The region crossed by the powerful Rhone river and the Rhone canal in Sète is delivered with charm and authenticity.
 You will be seduced by the diversity and contrast of the landscapes encountered.
 It is an area steeped in history, customs, traditions, gastronomy.
 Vineyards that extends from the Rhone coast to the wine of sands, whose great wines have largely crossed their borders.
 Olive groves symbol of peace and wisdom; the olive tree has shaped here the landscape but also the identity of the region.
 Diversity of landscapes that Van Gogh and Cézanne have immortalized.
 Cities of art and history that invite you on a journey back in time: Arles, Les Baux de Provence, Avignon, classified as a World Heritage Site by UNESCO/ Camargue, troubling by its landscapes, kingdom of birds, bulls and wild horses.
 One of the largest nature reserve in France, land of charm and mystery.
 Regional Natural Park of Camargue is located on the edge of the Mediterranean, inside the delta of the Rhone, mainly between the two arms of the river.
 It covers 3 communes: part of the municipality of Arles and Port-Saint-Louis-du-Rhone and all the commune of Saintes-Maries-de-la-Mer.
 Markets with intoxicating perfumes, local products of exception, Provençal gastronomy that inspires the greatest starred chefs.

-We then spend 4 days in Dordogne where we embark on a picturesque voyage where the quaint elegance of the “Plus Beaux Villages de France”(most beautiful villages of France) competes with the exciting life of the Dordogne Valley’s cities.
+We also spend 5 days in Dordogne where we embark on a picturesque voyage where the quaint elegance of the “Plus Beaux Villages de France”(most beautiful villages of France) competes with the exciting life of the Dordogne Valley’s cities.
 Each village will delight your senses and evoke memories if their glorious past.
 It is rather like a warmer and sunnier version of the old Cotswolds, where the houses are built of honey-coloured stone, the meadows are green and rich, the locals all friendly and obliging country folk.
 Much like Tuscany, the Dordogne has become a much loved place for us.

 This tour will be the most expensive tour we have every operated due to taking over an entire 9 bedroom fully inclusive barge for a whole week.
-The tour is designed for 10-12 people and we must have the full number of people in order to operate the tour.
+The tour is designed for 12-14 people and we must have the full number of people in order to operate the tour.

 $11,995US per person.
-Sold Out.
+Sold Out!

 $1695 single supplement.